Cxlys/ECM1410-socmedia-project/README.md

-# ECM1410-socmedia-project
+## ECM1410 | Social Media
+A backend application written in Java as part of the University of Exeter's Object Oriented Programming module of 2023.

+### Technologies Used
+- Java

 Flash notes from reading specification…
-	• Simple social media platform
+- Simple social media platform

 Users can post:
-	• Original messages
+- Original messages
-	• Comments
+- Comments
-	• Endorsement posts
+- Endorsement posts
-		○ Quote tweets
+- Quote tweets

 Users have:
-	• Unique ID
+- Unique ID
-	• String handle
+- String handle
-	• Description
+- Description

 When an account is removed, all of its posts, comments and endorsements should also be removed.

 Posts have:
-	• Unique ID
+- Unique ID
-		○ Higher the ID, the more recently it was posted
+- - Higher the ID, the more recently it was posted
-	• Message up to 100-chars.
+- Message up to 100-chars.
-	• Author link
+- Author link
-	• Keep track of comments and endorsements
+- Keep track of comments and endorsements

 Endorsements and comments are children of posts.

 Comments have:
-	• A way to point to another post
+- A way to point to another post

 Endorsements have…
-	• A way to replicate the endorsed message
+- A way to replicate the endorsed message
-	• A way to refer to original or comment posts
+- A way to refer to original or comment posts
-	• They cannot be endorsed or commented
+- They cannot be endorsed or commented

 When a Post is removed, all of its endorsements should also be removed.